labscript-suite/labscript-devices/labscript_devices/KeysightScope/README.md

 * **3** This zone gives an overview of the most important setting parameters for the currently selected (green highleted, not necessarly activated) tab.

-#  First settings for your Keysight oscilloscope

-1. In the file `Keysightscope/models/Keysight_dsox1202g`, you’ll find an example containing the dictionary:
-   * `osci_capabilities`: defines device-specific capabilities.

-2. To support your specific oscilloscope model:
-   * Copy this example file into the same folder.
-   * Edit the `osci_capabilities` dictionary to match your oscilloscope’s specifications.

-**--------- !!!
-Important !!! ---------**
-1. The filename **must** begin with `"Keysight"` to be detected properly,
-   e.g., `Keysightscope/models/Keysight_dsox1202g`

-2. Do **not** rename the dictionary `osci_capabilities`.

 ##  Example Script